brandon-carlisle/git-vault/Asynchronous JavaScript - Promises, Async-Await, and AJAX.md

 ![[Screenshot 2022-09-10 at 20.19.26.png]]
 ![[Screenshot 2022-09-10 at 20.19.39.png]]
 Here, instead of having callback hell, we now have easier to read code.
 This is called a 'flat chain of promises'.
+## Handling Rejected Promises
+In promises we can get a failed to fetch error if the user loses internet connection